 Do I need to be an Australian citizen?

 You must be an Australian citizen, permanent resident or a citizen of New Zealand.
 The graduate program will not sponsor applicants for immigration to Australia.

 I'm a mature age uni graduate, what are the prerequisites of applying?

-Applications will be considered provided you have a completed undergraduate degree within the last 5 years, and your Tertiary qualification (Degree or Masters) must be related to a Science or Planning field.
+We encourage applications from graduates of all ages.
+Applications will be considered provided you have a completed undergraduate degree within the last 5 years, and your Tertiary qualification must be related to a Science or Planning field.